Engine balance: Flat engines

-[Precision: A 'flat' engine is not necessarily a 'boxer' engine.
+A 'flat' engine is not necessarily a 'boxer' engine.
 A 'flat' engine may either be a 180-degree V engine or a 'boxer' engine.
 A 180-degree V engine as used in the Ferrari 512BB has opposed cylinder pairs whose connecting rods use the same crank throw.
-Contrary to this, in a 'boxer' engine, as applied in BMW motorcycles, each connecting rod has its own crank throw which is positioned 180 degrees from the crank throw of the opposed cylinder.]
+Contrary to this, in a 'boxer' engine, as applied in BMW motorcycles, each connecting rod has its own crank throw which is positioned 180 degrees from the crank throw of the opposed cylinder.

 Flat-twin engines typically use 180° crankshafts and separate crank throws and have the following characteristics: